 Housing and Community Life

-- You are required to have medical and dental insurance and provide proof of insurance upon request; you are responsible for any medical costs you may incur while enrolled with TWC.
+- You are required to have medical insurance and provide proof of insurance upon request; you are responsible for any medical costs you may incur while enrolled with TWC.

 - The Washington Center is not responsible for any loss, theft or damage to your personal property and recommends that you insure your valuables.